-HUNTINGTON BEACH ROOFING with Pride, 37 years in Orange County.
+HUNTINGTON BEACH ROOFING with Blue Night, 37 years in Orange County.

 Huntington Beach residents, we know that you have many choices of roofing contractors, and we appreciate your consideration.
 It is our privilege to serve this beautiful and gracious community.